This is our New And Improved Ultimate Summer Shutdown Checklist!

 6.)
 Clean the water filter.

 Remove the filter cartridge and clean it completely.
-If the cartridge is more than 4-5 years old, it must be replaced, even if it looks ok (read why HERE - "Filter Cartrige Life is Shorter Than You Realize").
-Do not clean with the quick flush method (described HERE) but rather clean the cartridge completely.
+If the cartridge is more than 4-5 years old, it must be replaced, even if it looks ok.
+Do not clean with the quick flush method but rather clean the cartridge completely.

-If you do not have a water filter, click here to read the article "Why A Filter Kit is Required for ALL Outdoor Boilers".
+If you do not have a water filter, click here to read the article "Why Do All Outdoor Wood Boilers Require Filters?"

 7.)
 Do A Sediment Flush